catalyst/moodle-assignsubmission_automaticextension/README.md

 - **Enabled by default | default** - if the plugin should be enabled by default for new and existing assignments (created before this plugin was installed), allowing students to make extension requests
 - **Condition details | conditions** - HTML that will be presented to the student on the confirmation screen when the student requests an extension
 - **Maximum requests | maximumrequests** - the number of extension requests a user can make for each assignment (setting this to 0 will disable the plugin)
-- **Extension length (hours) | extensionlength** - the length of each extension period in hours, each subsequent request will increase the extension by this amount (setting this to 0 will disable the plugin)
+- **Extension length | extensionlength** - the length of each extension period, each subsequent request will increase the extension by this amount (setting this to 0 will disable the plugin)

 ## Permissions
 There is a single permission, **assignsubmission/automaticextension:requestextension** determines if a user can request an automatic extension.
 By default this permission is given to the student archetype.